4 minBastiaan Witte

 How We Protect Customer Data

 We do not trust AI to keep data safe.
-As an Agentic Analytics company, this is our starting point.
-We believe that real security comes from the deterministic controls we build around the model, not from the model itself.
+As an agentic-native company, this is our starting point.
+Real security comes from the deterministic controls we build around the model, not from the model itself.
 Based on that principle, we apply the following safeguards:

-- We never train or fine-tune models on customer data.
-Your interactions do not shape our or our partners’ models and never become part of future outputs.
+• We never train on your data.
+Your interactions do not shape our models or our partners' models and never become part of future outputs.
 Each request stands alone.

-- We follow GDPR and established security frameworks.
-Standards such as SOC2 and ISO 27001 guide how we design access controls, logging, leak prevention and auditing.
-Please note that we are not yet certified.
+• We follow GDPR and established security frameworks.
+Standards such as SOC 2 and ISO 27001 guide how we design access controls, logging, leak prevention, and auditing.
+We are not yet certified but are working towards it.

 No system is perfect, and we do not claim otherwise.
 We review our safeguards regularly and improve them whenever we can.
-We believe that being transparent about our limits is part of earning trust, and trust is the foundation of responsible AI.
+Being transparent about our limits is part of earning trust, and trust is the foundation of building responsible AI systems.